George Dixon (MP): Education for all

 One of his first achievements as Mayor in early 1867 was a private conference he held in his house for the leading men of the town to discuss a possible remedy for the lack of education for children.
 In March a public meeting was held in the Town Hall where the Birmingham Education Society was formed along the lines of one created in Manchester and Salford in 1864.
 The society raised money to pay the school fees of some children, and raised awareness of the need.

 The Education Societies paved the way for the bolder and more political National Education League which started in Birmingham in 1869, chaired by Dixon, with support from Joseph Chamberlain (vice-chairman, later chairman of the executive committee), Jesse Collings (honorary secretary of the League, and of the Education Aid Society), R. W. Dale, and William Harris.
 The League resolved that a bill should be prepared for the next session of Parliament to give non-sectarian education to all children.
-After some political promises and compromise the Elementary Education Act 1870 (Forster's Act) was passed, meeting some of the requirements of the League, and the first School boards were elected.
+After some political promises and compromise the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) (Forster's Act) was passed, meeting some of the requirements of the League, and the first School boards were elected.
 The League continued to campaign for a further seven years and elementary education (to age 12) eventually became free and compulsory in England and Wales.
 In 1867 Dixon introduced a bill to establish school boards in areas where there were already sufficient schools.
 This bill was rejected.

 One of Dixon's experiments was the creation in 1884 of Bridge Street Technical School in the old Cadbury's premises, bought by him, converted to a school at his own expense, and leased to the board at a nominal rent.
 It taught science and mechanics to 400 of the brighter boys for two years beyond normal school leaving age.
 This was a great success and was repeated in large towns across the country, and led to the Technical Instruction Act, which formalised the finance of this type of school.
 In 1888 the technical school moved to occupy the Oozells Street Board School as the George Dixon Higher Grade School and included girls.
 Waverley Road Higher Grade School was created in Small Heath in 1892 for 555 children.

 Dixon was made an honorary freeman of Birmingham in 1898, the year he died.